cloudquery/docs/docs/cli/policy/overview.md

 cloudquery policy run github.com/cloudquery-policies/aws
 ```

-Cloudquery will always download the latest tag of the policy if no specific tag/commit/branch is defined, you can set a specific branch using `@` or `?ref=<tag/branch/commit-hash>` to your `source` url.
+CloudQuery will always download the latest tag of the policy if no specific tag/commit/branch is defined, you can set a specific branch using `@` or `?ref=<tag/branch/commit-hash>` to your `source` URL.
 Examples:

 ```bash
 cloudquery policy run github.com/cloudquery-policies/aws@v0.1.0